jtroussard/linkedin_assist/linkedin_assist/docs/notes.md

 ### Functions

 1. form_post
-    - Noticed in this function that the linkedin user identifier, URN could probably be a class variable since the program will only post for one user at a time.
+    - This thought was not entirely true, so the note can be ignored. ~~Noticed in this function that the linkedin user identifier, URN could probably be a class variable since the program will only post for one user at a time.~~
     - There are a lot of comments in this function related to the format of the post once it hits linkedin, this could be moved and used as part of another user interaction, giving a preview of the post before sending it off.